 Our alumni include Yaprak Baltacioğlu, current Carleton University Chancellor, who was identified by Prime Minister Justin Trudeau as “one of Canada’s most distinguished, most respected public servants.”

 For more than sixty years, our graduates—now in the thousands—have helped their societies and governments address the challenges of their day.
 They serve as deputy ministers, officers of Parliament and policy analysts at federal, provincial or municipal levels.
 They include leaders of government relations offices within businesses, executive directors of NGOs and senior officials of international organizations.
 Many go on to complete PhDs to teach or to work in a research capacity.
 Together with current students, our alumni form a network that spans Canada and abroad, fostering ongoing learning and professional opportunities.

 Our approach to comprehending what governments can or should do starts with real-world situations, and then brings to them the understanding that allows identification of key considerations and influences, their interconnections and their responsiveness to policy tools.
 The MPPA enables you to develop that understanding through core courses that connect the concrete to the conceptual, that balance theory with practice.
 These courses introduce you to the types of modern challenges that governments now face and the fundamental techniques of policy analysis.
 They provide a grounding in the research methods to measure the need for and effects of public policies and programs.
 They enable you to recognize multiple forms of markets and transactions, the effects of incentives and the ways in which economies do or do not serve the material well-being of their populations.
-The courses also prepare you to anticipate and work with the institutions of government institutions, the central skills required by public managers, and the legal and ethical frameworks in which they function.
+The courses also prepare you to anticipate and work with government institutions, the central skills required by public managers, and the legal and ethical frameworks in which they function.
 A final-year capstone course gives you the hands-on experience of working in teams to develop strategies to address a particular policy problem.